ywang3434/privacy-project-tracking/README.md

    - Create visual metaphors for abstract privacy concepts
    - Design interactive tutorials explaining key privacy concepts

+5. **Predictive System Development**:
+   - Feature engineering from website content and metadata
+   - Model training and validation using supervised learning approaches
+   - Confidence scoring system implementation
+   - Integration of predictions with the visualization system

 ## Analysis Algorithms to Implement

 Some of the non-trivial analysis components could include: